zendesk/charcoal/README.md

 end
 ```

-This example adds the `allow_animals` directive that logs "QUACK!" if an applicable request is received.
+This example adds the `animals_allowed` directive that logs "QUACK!" if an applicable request is received.

 ## Supported Versions